 Your course is set—wildlife-rich Alaskan wilderness.
 Head to the bridge or bow, and watch for whales and other creatures before tucking into Port Frederick or some other wild inlet.
 You’re about to get a close up look.
 Muskeg under foot, head out on a bushwhacking hike in the Tongass National Forest or board a skiff, eyes wide for bears on shore.

 Not so much a canal, as a fjord—in fact, North America’s deepest at over 2,000 feet.
-This once major route of Klondike gold rushers is now a busy inlet for humpbacks, orcas, Dall’s porpoise, Steller sea lions, salmon, halibut, and mischievous river otters.
+This once major route of Klondike gold rushers is now a busy inlet for humpbacks, orcas, Dall’s porpoises, Steller sea lions, salmon, halibut, and mischievous river otters.
 And that’s at water level.
-Look up, and you see bald eagles.
-But it’s not all looking and seeing today, your captain is on task to pick the prime spot for adventure.
+Look up, and you see bald eagles looking like golf balls in the tree tops when they're not soaring overhead.
+But it’s not all looking and seeing today.
+Your captain is on task to pick a prime spot for adventure.
 Feel the burn on a long paddling excursion.
 Search tide pools for microscopic life.
 Or, hike the shadow-filled forest.

 The unofficial adventure capital of Alaska.
 Hard-charging or smell the flowers, pick your speed.
 In this bald eagle hotspot, you have choices to make.
-Hit the trailhead with your guides to the top of Chilkat Peninsula or the shores of Chilkat Inlet.
-Some of the best trails with the best views.
+Hit the trailhead with your guides to the top of Chilkat Peninsula or the shores of Chilkat Inlet for some of the best trails with the best views.
 Or, raft along the Chilkat River on a float trip through the bald eagle preserve.
 The local history—native culture, influence from European explorers, as a US Army outpost, and its gold rush past.
-Chilkat Tlingit members come aboard and share their tribe’s cultural history and thousands-of-year-old legacy.
-Soak it up.
 Then see the sites on foot or by bike with free time in town.
 It’s a big day.
 Tonight, celebrate your voyage with a Farewell Dinner and special photo recap from your expedition team.

-Jaymi Heimbuch, a San Francisco-based photographer and writer, guest hosts and guides you on capturing the perfect shots—onboard, in-the-field, and one-on-one.
+Cameron Zegers, a photographer and teacher with a background in science and environmental education, guest hosts and guides you on capturing the perfect shots—onboard, in-the-field, and one-on-one.

-Transfers and baggage handling between airport/vessel on embark/disembark day; shipboard accommodations; non-alcoholic beverages; most spirits, wine, and beer; entry fees to national parks/preserves; from-the-boat adventure activities, including kayaking, and stand up paddleboarding; gear on loan (limited supply of rubber boots); one complimentary massage (2018 voyages only); all meals onboard the ship.
+Transfers and baggage handling between airport/vessel on embark/disembark day; shipboard accommodations; non-alcoholic beverages; most spirits, wine, and beer; entry fees to national parks/preserves; from-the-boat adventure activities, including kayaking, and stand up paddleboarding; gear on loan (limited supply of rubber boots); all meals onboard the ship.
 Inclusions subject to change without notice.

 Airfare; some premium wine, beer and liquor; port taxes and fees; discretionary gratuities to vessel's crew, typically 5-10% of fare; travel insurance; personal expenses; fuel surcharge may apply.